Space Shuttle retirement: Crawler-Transporter

 The Crawler-Transporters were used as the mobile part of the pad with the Shuttles; the two vehicles were deactivated and are being upgraded for the Space Launch System.
 The crawlerways used for transporting launch vehicles from the VAB to the twin pads of KSC are also being extensively renovated for the Artemis program.

 Shuttle Carrier Aircraft

 Two modified Boeing 747s were used to fly the shuttles back to KSC when they landed at Edwards AFB.
-N911NA was retired on February 8, 2012, and is now a parts hulk for the Stratospheric Observatory for Infrared Astronomy.
+N911NA was retired on February 8, 2012, and became a parts hulk for the former Stratospheric Observatory for Infrared Astronomy.
 Beginning in September 2014, N911NA was loaned out to the Joe Davies Heritage Airpark, in Palmdale, California, where it is on outdoor display next to a B-52.
 The other aircraft, N905NA was used to send Discovery, Endeavour and Enterprise to their museums and in September 2012 was found to have few parts for SOFIA.
 It is currently a museum piece at the Johnson Space Center, displayed carrying a full-scale replica of an orbiter.